And Why You Should Join as a Student Volunteer

 "Our activities might be delayed because of the coronavirus, but we fully intend to go ahead once it is possible."
 She foresees that most of the volunteer work for those who join will involve spreading awareness and creating fundraising and other events under the auspices of the Dutch branch of UNICEF.

-Niloufar joined Wittenborg University of Applied Sciences in August 2019 as a direct-entry student, initially signing up for its IBA (Bachelor) programme in Logistics and International Trade, but quickly switched to an HBA in Event Management.
+Niloufar joined WUAS in August 2019 as a direct-entry student, initially signing up for its IBA (Bachelor) programme in Logistics and International Trade, but quickly switched to an HBA in Event Management.
 "In Iran I did a degree in Agricultural Engineering, and plan to combine that knowledge with event management and create my dream job."

 According to Niloufar, she has always loved working with children and contacted UNICEF in January.
 "They explained the process of setting up a team - you need at least five people and there is also plenty of guidance from the organisation.
 In Iran I also did charity work."